bjompen/PSSecretScanner/README.md

 ## Changelog

+- 2022-08-08
+  - Added `-OutputPreference IgnoreSecrets` To make it easer to manage ExcludeLists.
+See help documentation for example.
+  - Added support for ignorelist in Write-SecretStatus.
+  - Added colours to Write-SecretStatus.
 - 1.0.8, 2022-07-29
   - Change from Get-ChildItem to Get-Item which is marginaly faster.
 (2 seconds/10000 objects)
   - Add boolean-Recurse parameter defaulted to $true to support non recursive scans ([#18](https://github.com/bjompen/PSSecretScanner/issues/18))